krlmlr/slides/drake-sib-zurich/outline.md

 # 11:00

-- project setup
-    - IDE setup
-    - here
-    - files
-    - develop plan, validate, run

-- implement project from scratch
-    - file targets
-    - modeling
+- drake API slides
-    - validation
+- cooking with drake
-    - output files
+- files and reports

-- knitr documents
-    - access targets
-    - run standalone

-- combine with R package
+- cooking files with drake

 # 12:30